THE OLD FURNESS WAY

 The core group of Jess Dandy, Contralto, Martin Roscoe pianist & Rufus Harrington cognitive behavioural psychotherapist remains the same throughout the day.
 The SongPath piano will return in its diminutive glory.
 Community groups, choirs & the Mind choir will again be involved as we make our way back into the deep time of our local sandstone geology, and ‘step into the story’ of Old Furness, as English Heritage so beguilingly puts it.

-Next we’ll make our way up into Abbotswood, exploring through music & dance the folkloric forest beliefs of those who came before the Cistercians, thinking about the therapeutic effects of exercising the imagination & spending time amongst trees, & learning from the beautiful mutualism of the wood wide web.
+Next we’ll make our way down into Millwood, exploring through music & dance the folkloric forest beliefs of those who came before the Cistercians, thinking about the therapeutic effects of exercising the imagination & spending time amongst trees, & learning from the beautiful mutualism of the wood wide web.

 At St Mary's Church, Dalton-in-Furness, their Reverend Ruth Crossley will speak about her approach to mental health, and we’ll be led in meditation by one of the practitioners of the church’s Christian meditation group.
 A more conventional concert with the theme of ‘Music as Medicine’ will end the day, with a significant contribution from Martin Roscoe, Jess & the SongPath choir, as well as other local musicians & community choirs.
 The day will culminate in the communal singing of the SongPath anthem.